 Make sure not to skip this step when addressing ways to increase viewership on live event broadcasts.
-It’s important to find an online video platform (OVP) that can host not only live streams, but VOD (video on-demand) as well.
-That way, you can create playlists of VOD content that function like a TV channel; you pick the times a certain video will be available, and your viewers can watch that content.
+It’s important to find an online video platform (OVP) that can host not only live streams but VOD (video-on-demand) as well.
+That way, you can create playlists of VOD content that function as a TV channel; you pick the times a certain video will be available, and your viewers can watch that content.

 For example, let’s say you make a playlist for your live streams in September.
 You make the playlist and set the first one for 10 am, the second for 11 am, and the third for 2 pm.
 Now, when potential viewers access your playlist, they will see the first video exactly at 10 am, followed by the second and so forth.